Trend Forum

 Just above the outsole is the midsole.
 The midsole is a layer of foam that connects the upper to the outsole.
 The midsole provides the cushion of the shoe.
 Insole is a generic term for the part of the shoe that's located at the bottom of the inside of the shoe.

-ADHESIVE MEMBRANES
+FOOTWEAR ADHESIVE MEMBRANES

 Adhesive membranes are thin, flexible layers that have a sticky surface on one or both sides, allowing them to adhere to various substrates.
 They are used in a wide range of applications, from medical devices to construction materials, providing benefits such as sealing, bonding, protecting, and insulating.

-ADDITIONAL MATERIALS
+FOOTWEAR ADDITIONAL MATERIALS & ACCESSORIES

 Other materials are combined to achieve the desired balance of comfort, performance, durability, style, and cost in footwear.
-Additional materials could be: vegan leather, textiles, mesh, microfibre, rubber, fleece and wool, hemp
+Additional materials could be: vegan leather, textiles, mesh, microfibre, rubber, fleece and wool, hemp.

-COMPLETE SHOE
+FOOTWEAR COMPLETE SHOE

 Complete shoe products.

-LINING
+FOOTWEAR LINING

 The lining of a shoe surrounds the foot from all sides and its job is to keep foot warm and dry whilst optimally regulating the moisture balance inside the shoe.

-INSULATION
+FOOTWEAR INSULATION

 An additional thermal insulation layer inside the shoe.
 Its job is to protect feet from low temperatures.